 The ulnar tunnel is found in the elbow.
 It consists of two bony points that form the tunnel: the olecranon (the larger bony point of the elbow coming from the humerus in the upper arm), and the medial epicondyle (the topmost point of the radius, the main bone of the forearm).
 The notch, or space, located between these two bony points is known as the Ulnar Tunnel.

 Many of us at one time or another in our lives, have hit our “funny bone”, creating that familiar sharp, zinging pain.
-You have actually hit the ulnar nerve as it passes through the ulnar tunnel!
+When you feel that sensation, you have actually hit the ulnar nerve as it passes through the ulnar tunnel!

-It would be a much simpler recovery process if the only source of ulnar nerve dysfunction occurred only at the ulnar tunnel.
+Recovery would be a much simpler process if the source of ulnar nerve dysfunction occurred only at the ulnar tunnel.
 Unfortunately, as in all nerve-related conditions, the source of problems can occur anywhere along the path of the nerve.
-But the pain and discomfort is often just felt at the place where the nerve is under the most physical strain.
-In this case, that is likely to be the ulnar tunnel itself.
+The nerve might be hung up at the ulnar tunnel, but the symptoms will often be felt elsewhere.
+This can lead to a lot of the confusing symptoms related to Ulnar Tunnel Syndrome.

 To learn more about Ulnar Tunnel Syndrome, visit the following sections:

 Click the block below that most closely matches your injury for more information and to find the Toolkit we offer to help you in your recovery.